SettleMint

 Simulation revertOn-chain compliance module blocked the transactionCheck compliance status, claims, and module configuration

-Pending approval timeoutApprovers have not actioned the requestEscalate or configure auto-reject after timeout
+Pending approval timeoutApprovers have not completed the provider approval requestEscalate or configure auto-reject after timeout

-MPC signing failureNetwork or provider issueAutomatic retry with exponential backoff
+Signing failureNetwork, provider, or custody backend issueAutomatic retry with exponential backoff

 Broadcast failureGas underpricing or nonce conflictTransaction Signer resubmits with increased gas